OpenNMT/CTranslate2/docs/decoding.md

 ## Shallow biasing for contextual ASR

 Setting `sequence_bias` with tuples of `(sequence, biasing_multiplier)` for Whisper models to boost or diminute the hypotheses hitting words in the biasing list during beam search.
-See [Ssection 3.3](https://aclanthology.org/2024.lrec-main.328.pdf) for the general concept.
+See [section 3.3](https://aclanthology.org/2024.lrec-main.328.pdf) for the general concept.
 See [HuggingFace implementation](https://huggingface.co/docs/transformers/en/internal/generation_utils#transformers.SequenceBiasLogitsProcessor) of an additive version.

 ## Alternatives at a position